Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 - Body part affected: Areas with less fat padding—like shins or forehead—bruise more easily.

-- Age: Older adults have thinner skin and fragile vessels prone to bruising.
+- Age: Older adults have thinner skin and more fragile vessels, so they bruise more easily.

-- Medications: Blood thinners (anticoagulants) increase bleeding risk.
+- Medications: Blood-thinning medicines can increase bleeding risk.

 - Underlying health conditions: Disorders like hemophilia or platelet dysfunction impair clotting.